-In the summer of 1982, seven women and one man met at the White Rock Women’s Place and came up with a plan to create a Transition House for Battered Women and Children.
-This is our herstory.
+In the summer of 1982, seven women and one man met at South Surrey / White Rock Women’s Place and came up with a plan to create a transition house for battered women and their children.

 1983 - 1984

 The Society was incorporated under the Society Act of British Columbia on March 10th, 1983 and registered with Revenue Canada as a charitable organization in 1984.